Troubleshooting Guide

 -

-# Check if variables are set docker exec selfhosteddb env | grep AUTH -
+# Verify environment variables docker exec selfhosteddb-app env | grep AUTH_ # Should show: AUTH_USER=your_username AUTH_PASS=your_password -

 Related: See API Documentation for authentication details